Probate Attorney in Massachusetts

-Probate is the legal process through which a deceased person's estate is managed and distributed.
-In Massachusetts, this involves proving the validity of a will, appointing an executor, and overseeing the distribution of assets.
-Understanding this process can be complex, but with the assistance of a skilled probate attorney in Massachusetts, you can navigate the intricacies involved.
+Probate is the legal process through which a deceased person’s estate is managed and distributed.
+In Massachusetts, this involves proving the validity of a will, appointing a personal representative, and overseeing the distribution of assets to beneficiaries.
+The process can be complex, and the stakes are financial, familial, and legal.

 Why Choose Lynch & Owens for Probate Legal Services

-- Identifying & Valuing Assets: All assets must be identified, inventoried, and appraised to determine their overall value for proper distribution.
+- Identifying & Valuing Assets: All assets must be inventoried and appraised to establish their value for distribution.

-- Distributing Assets: Once obligations are met, the remaining assets are distributed to beneficiaries as per the will or state intestacy laws.
+- Distributing Assets: Once obligations are satisfied, remaining assets are distributed to beneficiaries under the will or Massachusetts intestacy law.

 Massachusetts-Specific Considerations for Probate